Gain access to personalized product screening, the best pricing, rewards, and more!

 Prevention

-• Ragweed plants like to grow in heavy, untilled soil and are frequently found in soil that does not have sufficient fertility.
+- Ragweed plants like to grow in heavy, tiled soil and are frequently found in soil that lacks sufficient fertility.
 They also do not tolerate being mowed very well.

-• As a result, regular mowing at a height of 3 to 4 inches is one of the best ways to control ragweed in your lawn, and flower beds are along with improving soil fertility with a fertilizer application.
-This will create a healthy, nutrient-rich soil which can make it difficult for ragweed to re-establish.
+- As a result, regular mowing at a height of 3 to 4 inches is one of the best ways to control ragweed in your lawn and flower beds.
+Along with improving soil fertility with a fertilizer application, this will create a healthy, nutrient-rich soil that can make it difficult for ragweed to re-establish.

 Key Takeaways